wefcdse/functional_trait/readme.md

 - has no generic lifetime in the trait (may change in the future versions)

-- has no super trait (may change in the future versions)

 - is not unsafe

-- have no unsafe method (may change in the future versions)

 ## Example